benj-chen/Curriculum2020/PID.md

 ### Using a PID object

-This is best demonstrated using an example.
-In this case, it will be attempting to stabilize a motor.
+This is best explained through an example.
+In this case, it will be attempting to stabilize a motor's speed with an encoder, but this can be replaced with any variable and device.
 The real meat of PID is accomplished in what our ready-made defines as the update method, shown here:

 ```java
 public double update(double setpoint, double actual, double timeFrame) {